homanchou/xr/book/03-Starting-the-Project.md

 This Phoenix project will serve as the home for all of our code.

 We'll use the mix phx.new generator to create a new project for us.
 By default phoenix will come with a postgres database configuration.
-I recommend setting the option for binary id, which will make any table we generate use uuid for the id column instead of incrementing integers.
+I recommend setting the option for binary-id, which will make any table we generate use uuid for the id column instead of incrementing integers.
 This makes ids for users and rooms random, which is good for making them hard to guess and hard for people to guess how many rooms and users you have in total, as well as making it easier in the future to copy records from one database shard to another shard because you don't have to worry about id conflicts.

 The command below will create a project folder for us.
 I named my project xr, but you can call it whatever you want.